m4tland/PlaneSimulator/README.md

     `php phpunit.phar -c app\phpunit.dist.xml src\PS\PlaneBundle\Tests\ExerciseXTest`

     with X the number of the exercise.
 If the test succeed congratulations you can go to the next exercise!
+- You can find the output of the requests in the `output/` folder for debugging
+- Use the `submit()` method on forms to submit the parameters of the request: http://api.symfony.com/2.6/Symfony/Component/Form/FormInterface.html#method_submit
+- In controllers, use `getFormErrorMessage($form)` to get the errors of a form as a JSON object
+- Use the method `toArray()` on `PS\PlaneBundle\Entity\Plane` and `PS\PlaneBundle\Entity\Airport` to get the array representation of the entity
+- You don't need to write all getters and setters of the entities: they are already written in the parent class.

 ### Exercise 1

 You have to fill a few classes:

-- The entity `PS\PlaneBundle\Entity\Plane` according to the interface `PS\PlaneBundle\Model\PlaneInterface`.
-The plane must have at least the following fields:
+- Complete the mapping of the entity `PS\PlaneBundle\Entity\Plane`:
     * `id` (integer)
     * `name` (string)
-    * `currentLocation` (array of 2 integers - use the PS\PlaneBundle\Model\Location class to wrap it)
+    * `currentLocation` (array of 2 integers)
     * `remainingFuel` (integer)
     * `passengerCount` (integer)

+    You can add validation rules on the entity by using the `@Assert` annotation

-- The form `PS\PlaneBundle\Form\PlaneType`
-    Add the correct fields to the builder with basic validation rules.
+- Complete the form `PS\PlaneBundle\Form\PlaneType` by adding the correct fields to the builder.

-- The controller `PS\PlaneBundle\Controller\PlaneController`
-    Fill the method `createAction()` that must create a plane with parameters sent in the request.
-Don't forget to use the form you created previously and return a 200 response if everything went well.
+- Update the controller `PS\PlaneBundle\Controller\PlaneController` by filling the method `createAction()` that must create a plane with parameters sent in the request.
+Don't forget to use the form you created previously and return a 201 response containing the created plane in JSON if everything went well.

 ### Exercise 2

 In this exercise, you will make a service to move a plane to another location.

-- Write the service `PS\PlaneBundle\Services\PlaneTravelService` according to the interface `PS\PlaneBundle\Services\PlaneTravelServiceInterface`
+- Write the service `PS\PlaneBundle\Services\PlaneTravelService` according to the interface `PS\PlaneBundle\Services\PlaneTravelServiceInterface` (read the comments)
 - Fill the method `travelAction()` in the controller `PS\PlaneBundle\Controller\PlaneController`.
 The controller must return a 200 response containing the plane in JSON if everything went well.
 The plane must have enough fuel to travel, if not a 400 response must be returned with an explicit message.
-    * You need to pass the target location in the request in JSON
+    * You need to get the target location from the request (use the form)
     * One unit of fuel allows the plane to travel 1 km
     * You have to compute the distance between 2 points (Google is your friend!)
     * The distance between 2 locations must be an integer (round it) and it's in km.